SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Tooltip/TipPointerForNodeTooltip/README.md

 #TooltipPointer Sample

-This sample demonstrate how to set tooltip tip pointer for nodes.
+This sample demonstrates how to set the tooltip pointer for the nodes.